Skip to content

 Professor James Fitzsimons FRS

-James Fitzsimons's experimental demonstration of the important involvement of the renin-angiotensin system in the control of thirst and sodium appetite is a landmark in our understanding of the physiological basis of thirst.
-He has found that angiotensin II acts both peripherally and in the brain to stimulate fluid and electrolyte intake.
-Studies on the central actions of renin and angiotensin have defined probable hypothalamic targets for these effects and suggested the involvement of an intrinsic renin-angiotensin generating system in brain.
-His work helps to illuminate the functional organisation of the hypothalamus and vegetative functions in general, and suggests the possible physical basis of a motivational state.
+James Fitzsimons's experimental demonstration of the important involvement of the renin-angiotensin system in the control of thirst and sodium appetite was a landmark in our understanding of the physiological basis of thirst.
+He found that angiotensin II acts both peripherally and in the brain to stimulate fluid and electrolyte intake.
+Studies on the central actions of renin and angiotensin defined probable hypothalamic targets for these effects and suggested the involvement of an intrinsic renin-angiotensin generating system in brain.
+His work helped to illuminate the functional organisation of the hypothalamus and vegetative functions in general, and suggests the possible physical basis of a motivational state.
 He received a Docteur honoris causa en Médecine de l'Université de Lausanne, Suisse in 1978, and the Distinguished Career Award of the Society for the Study of Ingestive Behavior in 1998.

 Subject groups